Hyperderivative power sums, Vandermonde matrices, and Carlitz multiplication coefficients

 \begin{theorem}[{Thakur~\cite[\S 8.10]{Thakur}}] \ \begin{enumerate} \item[(a)] Let $m = q^{\mu}$ for $\mu \geqslant 0$.
 Then

 \item[(b)] Suppose $m$ is of the form $m = q^{\mu_1} + \cdots + q^{\mu_s}$ for $\mu_j \geqslant 0$ and $1 \leqslant s \leqslant q-1$.
 Then

 \end{enumerate} \end{theorem}

-\begin{remark} (a) Also in~\cite[\S 8.10]{Thakur}, Thakur gives a proof that $P_m(x,z) \in K[x,z]$ for general $m$ using the same methods, though the intricate calculations fall short of concluding that the coefficients are in $A$.
-It remains to adapt the methods of the current section to those cases to find exact formulas. (b) Multivariable versions of Theorem~\ref{T:Anderson} and parts of Theorem~\ref{T:Thakur} were worked out by Angl\`{e}s, Pellarin, and Tavares Ribeiro~\cite{AnglesPellarinTavares18} based on earlier work of Pellarin~\cite{Pellarin12}, and it would be interesting to investigate their constructions using the techniques in this section. (c)~Further results on connections between polynomial power sums and log-algebraicity results can be found in~\cite{AnglesTavares17}, \cite{CEP18}, \cite{GreenP18}, \cite{Perkins14a}, \cite{Perkins14c}. (d)~While Thakur's methods do not readily transfer to the setting of tensor powers of the Carlitz module, generalizations of our proof here of Theorem~\ref{T:Thakur} to higher tensor powers will be the subject of~\cite[Ch.~9]{PLogAlg}. \end{remark}
+\begin{remark} (a) Also in~\cite[\S 8.10]{Thakur}, Thakur gives a proof that $P_m(x,z) \in K[x,z]$ for general $m$ using the same methods, though the intricate calculations present difficulties to conclude that the coefficients are in $A$.
+Following suggestions of the referee, we prove Theorem~\ref{T:Anderson} and thus that $P_m(x,z) \in A[x,z]$ for all~$m$, though at the expense of the explicitness of Theorem~\ref{T:Thakur}. (b) Multivariable versions of Theorem~\ref{T:Anderson} and parts of Theorem~\ref{T:Thakur} were worked out by Angl\`{e}s, Pellarin, and Tavares Ribeiro~\cite{AnglesPellarinTavares18} based on earlier work of Pellarin~\cite{Pellarin12}, and it would be interesting to investigate their constructions using the techniques in this section. (c)~Further results on connections between polynomial power sums and log-algebraicity results can be found in~\cite{AnglesTavares17}, \cite{CEP18}, \cite{DemeslayPhD}, \cite{GreenP18}, \cite{Perkins14a}, \cite{Perkins14c}. (d)~While Thakur's methods do not readily transfer to the setting of tensor powers of the Carlitz module, generalizations of our proof here of Theorem~\ref{T:Thakur} to higher tensor powers will be the subject of~\cite[Ch.~9]{PLogAlg}. \end{remark}

 \begin{example} As observed by Thakur~\cite[Rmk.~8.10.1]{Thakur}, we have $P_1(x,z) = xz$, $P_q(x,z) = x^q z - x^q z^q$, and (for $q > 2$) $P_{q+1}(x,z) = x^{q+1}z - x^{2q} z^q$.
 If we consider $m = 2q$ for $q >2$, then Theorem~\ref{T:Thakur}(b) implies